How to protect your IP rights as a web3 Creator

-Fortunately, there are steps you can take to safeguard your IP rights as a Web3 creator as well as platforms and resources available for Creators to utilize and ensure those protections are enforced.
+Fortunately, there are methodical steps you can take to secure your IP rights and a wealth of resources available to assist you in this endeavor.

 1. Understand your rights:

-The first step in protecting your IP is to understand what rights you have as a creator.
-In most cases, you have the exclusive right to reproduce, distribute, and publicly perform your creative work.
+Understanding your rights is the first step in IP protection.
+As a creator, you typically have the exclusive right to reproduce, distribute, and publicly perform your work.
 This means that others cannot use your work without your permission.
+If you discover unauthorized use of your work, it's important to take action.

-If you discover that your work is being used without your permission, you should take action.
-This may involve contacting the party using the work and/or contacting the platform hosting the work and requesting its removal.
-You may also want to consider registering your work with the appropriate copyright office to establish your ownership and make it easier to enforce your rights, which we’ll cover in more detail in this article.
+This could involve contacting the infringing party and/or the platform hosting the work, requesting its removal.
+Additionally, consider registering your work with the appropriate copyright office to establish your ownership and facilitate the enforcement of your rights.

 Aspen gives creators the option to attach transferable, on-chain terms and conditions when they create their collection.
 Choose from a list of templates curated by industry leading legal experts or customise your own.
 These cover a wide variety of themes and have been carefully written by experts to match your business needs.
 Attaching terms means purchasers of the NFT are required to accept the terms prior to the NFT being transferred to their wallet.
 This provides Creators with a legal basis for protecting their work.